Gowtham-app-developer/Android-Interview-Questions/Android Architecture.md

 - MutableLiveData is commonly used since it provides the  postvalues(), setvalues() methods publicly, something that LiveData class doesn’t provide.
 - LiveData/MutableLiveData is commonly used in updating data in a RecyclerView from a collection type (List, Array List etc.)

+## What is MVC?
+- It is a Model-View-Controller.
+-	The most commonly used architecture.
+-	These are the three components used in MVC -> Model, View and Controller.

+## Model
+- It is business logic and Data State.
+- Getting and manipulating the data, communicates with the controller, interacts with the database, sometimes update the views.

+## View
+- User Interface consists of XML.
+- It communicates with the controller and sometimes interacts with the model.
+- It passed some dynamic views through the controller.

+## Controller:

+- It is Activity/Fragment.
+- It communicates with view and model.
+- It takes the user input from view/REST services.
+- Process request Get data from the model and passes to the view.

+__Advantages__

+- It keeps business logic separate in the model.
+- Support asynchronous techniques
+- The modification does not affect the entire model.
+- Faster development process.

+__Disadvantages__

+- Due to large code controller is unmanageable.
+- Hinders the Unit testing.
+- Increased Complexity.